If you have read Part one- I encourage you to do so HERE- then come back to read Part two.

 It is evident to me that those people who have prepared for their funerals mentally and emotionally, and taken some action, like choosing their funeral service.
 In this case, the loved ones left behind can cope far better than those without prior arrangements for the death.

 I know this subject goes against our cultural grain, but we would be doing our loved ones a great favour if we did talk about death and dying.
-And This is an act of love because it will be a considerable weight off our loved one’s shoulders when we die.
+And this is an act of love because it will be a considerable weight off our loved one’s shoulders when we die.

 I’ve also met dozens of people who have been left in substantial financial debt, or their estate has been left in massive disarray due to a loved one’s death.